mattwilliams117/yet-another-admin-system-dev-env/README.md

 * Yaas CLI
 * Kdenlive (for video editing)?
 * <del>Graylog</del> Lilith (http://lilith.huxhorn.de/)
-* Gradle?
-(I may not because I kind of like the idea of each project bootstraping their own Gradle version)
+* <del>Gradle?
+(I may not because I kind of like the idea of each project bootstraping their own Gradle version)</del>

 ## Debugging (Puppet)